SharkSnack/shiren-2/content/dungeons/road-to-the-end.md

 Nigiri Boss turns Shiren into an onigiri, reducing his defense to 0.<br/>It's extremely dangerous if your HP is low, or if there are other monsters nearby.<br/>Use Seal Staff, Shadow Scroll, Slumber Scroll, or Warp Grass if needed.<br/>If you have an Unlucky Staff or Twisty Grass, you can restock Large Onigiri.

 Snacky continues to appear until 20F, and can be problematic on these floors.<br/>16F is particularly risky since the monster table is smaller, resulting in a higher<br/>chance of a Monsoon Doll or Kamikaze being created.<br/>
-Porkchop and Boulder Beast can quickly end a run if you meet them in a hallway,<br/>so it's best to wait for them in a room if you don't have a Scout Bracelet.
+Porko and Boulder Beast can quickly end a run if you meet them in a hallway,<br/>so it's best to wait for them in a room if you don't have a Scout Bracelet.

 Mixermons can't be found between 21\~25F, so synthesize before proceeding.<br/>Shiren's level doesn't matter as much as seals and strength from this point on.<br/>For seals, ド, 目, 仏, (weapon), and 弟, バ, 火 (shield) all help between 22\~29F.<br/>However, save at least 1 Otogiriso and Slumber Scroll for emergencies.